-The male Vermilion Flycatcher is known for performing a spectacular display flight during the breeding season, which usually takes place between March and July in many parts of Mexico.
-Fluffing out his feathers and raising his red crested head high, he flies furiously up into the air for about 30 meters, hovers for a moment and then drops down to his perch, all whilst performing a musical song.
+We celebrate the male Vermilion Flycatcher for his spectacular display flight during the breeding season.
+This usually takes place between March and July in many parts of Mexico.
+Fluffing out his feathers and raising his red crested head high, he flies in a furious burst up, up, up into the air for about 30 meters.
+He hovers for a split second and then drops like a bullet down to his perch.
+He does this all whilst performing a musical song.
+Pretty impressive, eh ladies?

-Nesting comprises of a simple bowl shape of twigs, grass and roots in the horizontal fork of a tree, held together by spiders-webs and lined with feathers and hair.
-Two or three eggs will be laid and then incubated for up to 15 days before they hatch, the young soon begin to get strong and swiftly leave.
-This quick turnaround of offspring allows the birds to have up to two broods per year and doubles your chances of seeing their spectacular mating display.
+The nest is a simple bowl shape of twigs, grass and roots the flycatchers carefully construct into the fork of a tree.
+The nest is woven together using spider-webs as a sort of glue and lined with soft feathers and fur.
+The female will lay two to three eggs and then sit upon them for up to 15 days before they hatch.
+The young chicks hatch and soon get strong.
+Within a few weeks the fledge and swiftly leave.
+This quick turnaround of offspring allows the birds to have up to two broods per year.
+This doubles your chances of seeing that spectacular mating display!

-All the child rearing and mating can make for hungry work, and as the name suggests, the vermilion flycatcher eats plenty of insects, including flies, butterflies, grasshoppers, beetles, termites, bees and spiders which they usually catch in mid-air.
-Sitting on an exposed perch the flycatcher drops through the air out to snatch at passing prey or take it from the ground.
-Anything that can’t be digested will be coughed up later as pellets like an owl.
+All the child rearing and mating can make for hungry work.
+As the name suggests, the vermilion flycatcher eats plenty of insects, including flies, butterflies, grasshoppers, beetles, termites, bees and spiders which they usually catch in mid-air.
+Sitting on an exposed perch the flycatcher drops through the air out to snatch at passing prey.
+Or he will hop over and take it from the ground.
+He coughs up pellets of the undigestible bits, just like an owl!

-To find these insects the flycatchers can inhabit a variety of terrain including woodland, arid desert, scrub and farmland, but naturally like to be near water for a more enticing spot of lunch.
+To find these insects the flycatchers can inhabit a variety of terrain including woodland, arid desert, scrub and farmland.
+They like to be near water for a more enticing spot oto collect lunch.

-The Vermillion Flycatcher will generally remain solitary or in pairs, yet surprisingly there are many collective nouns for them, including an “outfield”, “swatting”, “zapper”, or “zipper” of flycatchers.
+The Vermillion Flycatcher will generally remain solitary or in pairs.
+Surprisingly there are many collective nouns for them, including an “outfield”, “swatting”, “zapper”, or “zipper” of flycatchers.
 Happy spotting.